AlfinIndrawan/TempleteRepo/README.md

 # TempleteRepo
-This is a templeterepo with action workflow so you can create repo with workflow directly
+This is a templeterepo with action workflow so you can create repo with visualization workflow or anything directly

 # Codebase Repo Visualizations
 ![Visualization of the codebase](./diagram.svg)